NOVA: Next-step Open-Vocabulary Autoregression for 3D Multi-Object Tracking in Autonomous Driving: Experiments

 \subsubsection{\textbf{Impact of LLM Model}}

-Table~\ref{tab:backbone_ablation} compares different LLM backbones ranging from 0.5B to 3.8B parameters across the Qwen, Llama, and Phi families.
-We observe that scaling model size does not consistently improve tracking performance. \textbf{Qwen2.5-0.5B} achieves the highest sAMOTA (45.56\%) and the best Novel-category performance (22.95\%), suggesting that a compact model can learn geometric and motion priors without overfitting to semantic biases.
-A clear trade-off between \textit{stability} and \textit{sensitivity} is observed: larger models (\textit{e.g.}, Llama-3.2-3B, Qwen2.5-1.5B) yield fewer identity switches and false positives, but incur more false negatives, reflecting a conservative association strategy.
-In contrast, the 0.5B model exhibits higher recall, recovering more difficult tracks and thus achieving superior sAMOTA.
-In terms of efficiency, Qwen2.5-0.5B runs at \textbf{3.4 FPS}, nearly $3\times$ faster than Llama-3.2-3B and $4\times$ faster than Phi-3.5-mini.
-Despite its larger size (3.8B), Phi-3.5-mini shows less stable behavior and higher latency, suggesting that architectural suitability can outweigh parameter count.
-Overall, Qwen2.5-0.5B provides the best balance between performance and efficiency.
+Table~\ref{tab:backbone_ablation} compares LLM backbones from $0.5$B to $3.8$B across the Qwen, Llama, and Phi families.
+We observe that simply scaling model size does not consistently improve tracking performance. \textbf{Qwen2.5-0.5B} achieves the highest sAMOTA of $45.56\%$ and the best Novel sAMOTA of $22.95\%$, suggesting that a compact model is sufficient to capture geometric and motion priors while avoiding excessive semantic bias.
+Larger models, such as Llama-3.2-3B and Qwen2.5-1.5B, reduce IDS and FP but produce more FN, indicating a more conservative association strategy.
+In contrast, Qwen2.5-0.5B maintains higher recall, recovers more difficult tracks, and runs at \textbf{$3.4$ FPS}, nearly $3\times$ faster than Llama-3.2-3B and $4\times$ faster than Phi-3.5-mini.
+Overall, Qwen2.5-0.5B provides the best balance between tracking accuracy and efficiency.